wilmix7/NSLASH/README.md

 OOPS  Program. (combinations   of  two outputs).
-[Since  C  and  C@    fails   to support  more  application and JAS  satisfies  all the  conditions.
+[Since  C  and  C@    fails   to support  more  application and JDOLLAR  satisfies  all the  conditions.
 So  Using  C /C@ technology  you can't  build  a   large  framework.]